rndazurescript/Coco2CustomVision/README.md

 # Coco2CustomVision
-A simple script to upload a [COCO dataset](https://cocodataset.org/) format to custom vision and vice versa.
+A simple utility to upload a [COCO dataset](https://cocodataset.org/) format to custom vision and vice versa.
+This can be used to backup your custom vision object detection projects into a storage account and restore it later or use AzureML to create a more custom CV model.

 Currently the scripts work with Object Detection but can be easily updated to work with Classification.

-## Accessing files in blob storage

 ## Installation